asongtoruin/fixture_bot/README.md

 ## Setting up parameters
 ### Functional requirements
-The bot relies on a `params.py` file that the `.gitignore` deliberately excludes as these values should be kept secret.
+The bot relies on a `params.py` file within the `code` directory that the `.gitignore` deliberately excludes as these values should be kept secret.
 The file should look as follows (this example here uses dummy values):